jasperavisser/octowight/README.md

 * Detect new resources
 * Publish to redis & kafka

+* IT: Container for zookeeper, kafka, redis, postgres
+* KafkaConsumer reads events (1 or block?)
+* If block, then group by tableName
+* For each event group, depending on tableName, invoke some new resource detectors
+* Detectors query postgres to see which rowIds represent a resource
+* For each resource, if it is not already in redis
+    * Get next resource id from redis (INCR)
+    * Push to redis (resourceType, resourceId, rowId, timestamp)
+    * Push to kafka (resourceType, resourceId)

 ### Event consumer (mark as dirty)
 * (library, so user can define resource detectors)
 * Consume kafka topic